-However, from another perspective it does appear that Paul may have been restricting the women from having authority over men.
-This would have been a purely cultural thing since we have already found that men are not superior to women by God’s design.
+However, from another perspective, it does appear that Paul may have been restricting the women from having authority over men.
+This would have been a purely cultural thing since we have already found that men are not superior to women by God?s design.
 So any authoritative rules would have to be connected to cultural norms.
 We should also note that women did play a significant role in the spread of Christianity, which included teaching.
-So the bottom line is that there is no New Testament doctrine originating from Jesus Christ, the founder of the Christian faith that prohibits women from participating in worship or in leadership of the churches.
-Any such restrictions are man made or culturally induced.
+So the bottom line is that there is no New Testament doctrine originating from Jesus Christ, the founder of the Christian faith that prohibits women from participating in worship or in the leadership of the churches.
+Any such restrictions are man-made or culturally induced.

 A Note on Culture

 Cultural practices may be a valid reason to restrict women in certain aspects of ministry even though there is no doctrinal reason for doing so.
 This is the same argument that Paul used when he dealt with women and the head coverings (See 1 Corinthians 11:3-12).
-This doesn’t mean that women shouldn’t pursue something that isn’t culturally accepted.
+This doesn?t mean that women shouldn?t pursue something that isn?t culturally accepted.
 However, it may be to the best interests of everyone if women, as well as men, operate within the bounds of their culture.
-Of course there will always be the innovators but the surrounding culture should always be a consideration though not necessarily a final restriction.
+Of course, there will always be the innovators but the surrounding culture should always be a consideration though not necessarily a final restriction.
 What am I saying?
 In many churches today it is held that women should not preach from the pulpit.
 That is reserved for men only (for some reason).
-Let’s say that a guest evangelist was invited by the women’s day committee to speak at their Women’s day anniversary.
+Let?s say that a guest evangelist was invited by the women?s day committee to speak at their Women?s day anniversary.
 Even though there is no Christian doctrine that would restrict her from preaching from the pulpit, it would be in her best interest and of those present if she did preach from the podium.
-Over a period of time, she may preach in a way to prepare the people for THAT day when she or another women does preach from the pulpit.
+Over a period of time, she may preach in a way to prepare the people for THAT day when she or other women does preach from the pulpit.